Masoudjafaripour/Diff_Sim_PyTorch_JAX/README.md

 # Diff_Sim_PyTorch
-A repo for creating a simple differentiable simulator using PyTorch AutoDifferentiation
+A repo for creating a simple differentiable simulator using PyTorch AutoDifferentiation and JAX